alveko/aws-lambda-edge-workshops/Workshop1/Lab2_ContentGeneration/README.md

 ### 2. Content generation for the home page

 At the moment, the home page of our distribution displays a simple static HTML file.
-Let's make it more dynamic by generating it on the fly with Lambda@Edge so that the cards with the highest rating scrore appear on the top and also a short card description pop ups over the image when a mouse pointer is hovering over it.
+Let's make it more dynamic by generating it on the fly with Lambda@Edge so that the cards with the highest rating score appear on the top and also a short card description pop ups over the image when a mouse pointer is hovering over it.

 The home page is available at: https://d123.cloudfront.net/